-- (a) The required street yards may be decreased in any residential or business districts to the average of the existing street yards of the abutting structures on each side but in no case less than fifteen (15) feet in any residential district and five (5) feet in any business district.
-(See Illustration No. 5.) - (b) Additions to existing residential structures which lack the required street yard setback may be allowed if the addition is set back a distance greater than or equal to the average of the existing building setback and the required setback.
+(a) The required street yards may be decreased in any residential or business districts to the average of the existing street yards of the abutting structures on each side but in no case less than fifteen (15) feet in any residential district and five (5) feet in any business district, unless the lot is located in the Rs-5 or the Rs-6 District where the average will be based on the existing location of the adjacent principal structures.
+(See Section 13-1-241, Illustration No. 5.)

+(b) Additions to existing residential structures which lack the required street yard setback may be allowed if the addition is set back a distance greater than or equal to the average of the existing building setback and the required setback.
 (Ord.
 2008-09)

 SEC.
-13-1-104 CORNERLOTS.
+13-1-104 CORNER LOTS.

-Structures shall provide a street yard as required by this Chapter on the street that the structure faces.
-A second street yard shall be provided on the side of the structure abutting a second public or private street.
+Lots having frontage on two (2) or more public or private streets shall be considered a "corner lot" and Structures shall provide a street yard from each street as required by this Chapter.
+The front street yard is on the street that the structure faces, A the second street yard shall be provided on the side of the structure abutting a second public or private street.
 The remaining yards shall be a side yard and a rear yard.
 The permit applicant may select which yard is the side yard and which is the rear yard.
 (See Illustration No. 6.)
+On the second street yard, a twenty percent (20%) reduction is allowable from the required street yard.